inaimathi/langnostic/drafts/house-keeping.md

 ...
 ```

 First things first, a `trie` is a thing that has a `value`, a `map` (the usual second trie component) and some `vars`.
-This is not a usual Trie because of that last chunk.
+This is not a usual `trie` because of that last chunk.
 Essentially, we're separating out handlers that have variable path components at each stage.
 As you'll see later, this will let us say something like

 1. Match the current path component literally
 2. If no literal matches are found, prospectively try matching against each variable component we know about.